alercah/rado/lang.md

 else in the same or an enclosing scope.
 This is true even for modules; a program can't import a module and declare somthing of the same name as part of the module in an outer scope.
 This is because overrides can do name lookup in the context of the module, but with the ability to escape it.
-The only exception is values, since values cannot be looked up except through the entity they are attached to.

 ## General Syntax